DonovanLoSg/forexbacktesting/README.md

 ## User Stories

-* As a user, I want to selected time period to view that period's historical currency exchange rates, so that it can relfect realistic market condition.
+* As a user, I want to selected time period to view that period's historical currency exchange rates, so that it can reflect realistic market condition.
-* As a user, I want to view the short term and long term moving average, so that I can identify the point where I should apply the moving average strategy to buy or sell.
+* As a user, I want to view the short-term and long-term moving average, so that I can identify the point where I should apply the moving average strategy to buy or sell.
 * As a user, I want to simulate transactions (buying and selling), so that I know the outcome (profits or losses) after I apply the strategy.

 ## Use Case Diagram